 Do you want to use it still though?
 Well, I wouldn’t bother getting a professional to do it either.
 It isn’t worth it.
 But, if you do want to still use the technology in this phone, be sure to take a look at an upcoming guide on how to set up Lineage OS 16.1 onto this phone.
 Lineage OS (formerly Cyanogen Mod) is a custom Android ROM that allows you to use recent software with older phones.
 I am running Lineage OS 14.1 on my Samsung Galaxy S3 and have officially turned it into a sports/TV phone.
 So far, it’s working great.
 If you do happen to do a battery replacement, you can set up Lineage OS and use the phone as something else, or your main phone again!

 The official draft for the lawsuit form is embedded below.
-So, stay tuned on other sources such as Android Authority for more updates about this mess.
+So, stay tuned on other sources such as Android Authority for more updates about this Nexus 6p Lawsuit.
 Hopefully, you enjoyed this and this helped you, but we’ll keep you updated in the future.